 Duration and delivery

 This course is delivered over the course of one year.
-We have two intakes each year, so you can start at a time that is convenient for you, in October or January.
+We have two intakes each year, so you can start at a time that is convenient for you.
+The next intake will be in October 2020 and we anticipate that the course will also be running from December 2020.

 What are the facilities?